-The ultimate goal of Low-T Treatment is simply to get Testosterone Levels back to that which would be considered normal for a healthy male patient between the ages of 20 and 40.
-Too much Testosterone can lead to health issues, just as too little Testosterone, and, in the end, a balance must be struck in order to optimize the health of the patient.
+The ultimate goal of Low-T Treatment is merely to get Testosterone Levels back to that which would be considered normal for a healthy male patient between the ages of 20 and 40.
+Too much Testosterone can lead to health issues, just as too little Testosterone, and, in the end, a balance must be struck to optimize the health of the patient.

-There is still some work to be done to define exactly how much Testosterone is needed in order to provide the exact level of benefit necessary to overcome the effects of Low-T, but we are close enough to that ideal where it is possible to effectively and safely treat the effects of Testosterone Deficiency through Restorative Testosterone Therapy.
-One particular study discovered that a daily dose of five grams or more of Testosterone Cream was needed to effectively get Testosterone into the normal range.
+There is still some work to be done to define precisely how much Testosterone is needed to provide the exact level of benefit necessary to overcome the effects of Low-T, but we are close enough to that ideal where it is possible to effectively and safely treat the effects of Testosterone Deficiency through Restorative Testosterone Therapy.
+One particular study discovered that a daily dose of five grams or more of Testosterone Cream was needed to get Testosterone into the normal range effectively.
 Other forms of Low-T Treatment such as Testosterone Injections, Implants, and Patches can be just as effective.

-Before starting a Testosterone Therapy Regimen, it is important to discuss the pros and cons of specific Testosterone Therapy Treatment Options with the prescribing doctor before making a decision with regard to treatment.
+Before starting a Testosterone Therapy Regimen, it is essential to discuss the pros and cons of specific Testosterone Therapy Treatment Options with the prescribing doctor before deciding concerning treatment.

 Continued Monitoring of Testosterone Therapy Benefits and Effects

-An important aspect of Testosterone Treatment is that the patient must undergo periodic reevaluation in order to make sure that the treatment is working as intended.
-Some doctors bring their patients back for reevaluation after two months, but many wait until after six months of treatment.
+An essential aspect of Testosterone Treatment is that the patient must undergo periodic reevaluation to make sure that the treatment is working as intended.
+Some doctors bring their patients back for reassessment after two months, but many wait until after six months of treatment.
 After this second evaluation, the patient only needs to see their prescribing Hormone Doctor once per year, unless issues arise that warrant an appointment.

 Benefits of Testosterone Therapy

-For patients with clinically diagnosed Low-T, there are many benefits that can result from the use of Testosterone Therapy, most notably improved mood, relief from Erectile Dysfunction, increased Sex Drive, improved muscle mass, increased energy, weight loss, and increased bone mineral density.
-Testosterone Therapy may also confer benefits with regard to cardiovascular and cognitive health, but more research is needed in these areas.
+For patients with clinically diagnosed Low-T, many benefits can result from the use of Testosterone Therapy, most notably improved mood, relief from Erectile Dysfunction, Increased Sex Drive, improved muscle mass, increased energy, weight loss, and increased bone mineral density.
+Testosterone Therapy may also confer benefits concerning cardiovascular and cognitive health, but more research is needed in these areas.

-For older patients interested in Testosterone Therapy for Andropause, Testosterone Treatments are usually offered after the patient has been properly evaluated, and other causes of Low-T have been ruled out.
+For older patients interested in Testosterone Therapy for Andropause, Testosterone Treatments are usually offered after the patient has been appropriately evaluated, and other causes of Low-T have been ruled out.